-There was literally nothing vegan available to buy in this shop except hummus and carrot sticks.
-I remember panicking and thinking that if it was this hard, a vegan diet couldn’t possibly be sustainable.
+There was literally nothing vegan available to buy except hummus and carrot sticks.
+I remember panicking and thinking if it was this hard, a vegan diet couldn't possibly be sustainable.
 If this was all that was on offer for me now, how could I keep this up long-term?

-Despite this, I know how difficult it can be to make the initial switch and everything that comes with it, from reading labels, to explaining your diet to friends, to craving cheese!
-So if, like I was, you’re wondering how to go vegan and make it stick, read on for my top 10 steps.
+Despite this, I know how difficult it can be to make the initial switch, from reading labels, to explaining your diet to friends, to craving cheese!
+So if, like I was, you're wondering how to go vegan and make it stick, read on for my 10 simple steps.
 Remember, if I can do it you absolutely can too! 🙂

 1) Go Slow

-One of the easiest mistakes people make when going vegan is thinking that it has to be done overnight.
-It doesn’t!
-It’s totally ok to take it slowly.
-Whilst it’s fantastic if you want to adopt a vegan diet all at once, it’s also great to start by just cutting down on your consumption of animal products.
+One of the easiest mistakes people make when going vegan is thinking it has to be done overnight.
+It doesn't!
+It's totally ok to take it slowly.
+Whilst it's fantastic if you want to adopt a vegan diet all at once, it's also great to start by just cutting down on your consumption of animal products.

 Taking simple steps to begin like eating meat-free for one day a week, or one meal per day can be much more achievable than going fully vegan at first.
 Start with this, then progress to eating more vegan meals as you begin feeling comfortable with it.

 2) Don't Focus on What You Can't Eat (It's a trap I fell into)

-Many people thinking about how to go vegan often focus on what they’re cutting out of their diet, which is a sure-fire way to make yourself miserable!
+Many people thinking about how to go vegan often focus on what they're cutting out of their diet, which is a sure-fire way to make yourself miserable!
 Instead of thinking about how much you miss cheese (this was definitely me), think about what you can enjoy instead.

 3) Embrace New Foods